Privacy Policy

 In carrying out its activities the AMC has collected and now collects the following types of personal information:

-1. name, contact and personal details, including location address;
+a. name, contact and personal details, including location, address, email and telephone number

-2. curriculum vitae, including education, qualifications and positions held;
+d. curriculum vitae, including education, qualifications and positions held

-3. history of employment or engagement with the AMC;
+e. history of employment or engagement with the AMC

-5. account, superannuation fund, and taxation details for payments;
+g. account, superannuation fund, and taxation details for payments

-6. details of members’ interests in areas relevant to AMC work;
+h. details of members’ interests in areas relevant to AMC work

-7. in the case of persons involved with the AMC as standardised patients, information and opinions concerning the health and medical conditions of the standardised patients; and
+i. in the case of persons involved with the AMC as standardised patients, information and opinions concerning the health and medical conditions of the standardised patients, and

-Information concerning an IMG’s performance in an examination or WBA program is not considered to be “personal information” within the meaning of the Privacy Act, and accordingly is not subject to the provisions of the Australian Privacy Principles.
+Information concerning an IMG’s performance in an examination or workplace based assessment (WBA) program is not considered to be “personal information” within the meaning of the Privacy Act, and accordingly is not subject to the provisions of the Australian Privacy Principles.
 However, the AMC treats such information as generally being confidential, and deals with it broadly in accordance with this policy.

 How the AMC collects personal information

 The AMC collects personal information in a variety of ways associated with the types of personal information collected identified above.
-These ways include through employment engagement processes; submission of information for roles on committees and accreditation teams, as examiners, role players, and standardised patients; completion of travel requests; completion of various on-line forms by IMGs as part of the assessment processes; and the making of submissions and complaints to the AMC as part of the accreditation processes.
+These ways include through employment engagement processes; submission of information for roles on committees and accreditation teams, as examiners, simulated patients, and standardised patients; completion of travel requests; participation in AMC events; completion of various on-line forms by IMGs as part of the assessment processes; and the making of submissions and complaints to the AMC as part of the accreditation processes.

-Many of the forms utilised by the AMC as part of processing IMGs for examinations will contain specific collection consents.
+Many of the forms utilised by the AMC as part of the AMC portal or for processing IMGs for examinations will contain specific collection consents.

 Purpose of the AMC collecting and holding personal information